How do I participate in this project?

 Of course!
-You are more than welcome to write more than one card/note and to invite your family and friends to write cards/notes also.
+You are more than welcome to write more than one postcard/card and to invite your family and friends to write cards/notes also.
 This is a wonderful project for a school, church, or community group.
-Multiple cards/notes can be sent to Hearts in Unity in the same envelope/package.
-You are also welcome, if you like, to include a photos of yourself or your family with your cards/notes.
+Multiple postcards/cards can be sent to Hearts in Unity in the same envelope/package.

-Will I receive a reply from my card/note?
+Will I receive a reply from my postcard/card?

-With the thousands of cards/notes we deliver to the children in our Tanzanian villages each year, we are not able to provide individual replies to your cards/notes.
+With the thousands of postcards/cards we deliver to the children in our Tanzanian villages each year, we are not able to provide individual replies to your postcards/cards.
 We do, however, post photos on our website of the school children who receive these “Messages from the Heart” so you can see the smiles and delight these cards/letters bring.